alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *febrero 2026*  --  "Oh... between a human being and a person?
-My money's on the computer."
+Current SARI version: *marzo 2026*  --  "The difference between us and a computer is that the computer is blindingly stupid, but it is capable of being stupid many, many million times a second."

 -----------------